Hojlund double secures Napoli win at Cremonese

 CREMONA, Italy, Dec 28 : Rasmus Hojlund struck twice as Napoli claimed an authoritative 2-0 victory away to Cremonese on Sunday to stay firmly in the hunt at the top of Serie A.

-At the summit, AC Milan lead the way on 35 points, with Napoli close behind just one point adrift.
+AC Milan lead the standings with 35 points after a 3-0 win over Hellas Verona earlier in the day, with Napoli close behind just one point adrift.
 Third-placed Inter Milan, on 33 points, can claim top spot later on Sunday if they beat Atalanta.

+Napoli, fresh from their 2–0 victory over Bologna in the Italian Super Cup final, showed no signs that their celebrations had dulled their sharpness on the pitch.

 Hojlund reacted quickest to a deflected effort that ricocheted into his path and calmly scored from close range to put Napoli ahead in the 13th minute.